UKCloud/documentation/articles/openshift/oshift-ref-no-proxy.md

 ## Squid

-Squid proxy is installed as a service on the control plane load balancers and enables containers running on worker nodes (with government community network access) to request resources from the internet.
+Squid proxy enables containers running on worker nodes (with government community network access) to request resources from the internet.
 Our default configuration only permits access to specific endpoints to ensure compliance with network regulatory requirements.
 You can find more information regarding these endpoints in [*How to permit outbound access to internet hosts in deployments with government community network connectivity*](oshift-how-add-domains-proxy-whitelist.md).

-This article also provides steps for how you can add your own domains from within OpenShift.

 ## Purpose of no_proxy